guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 }
 ```

 Now, let's create a canvas of the paiting's size.
-Since the original piece is 640 mm x 550 mm, let's create a p5.js canvas of 64 * 14 by 55 * 14 pixels in order to maintain the proportion.
+Since the original piece is 640 mm x 550 mm, let's create a p5.js canvas of 64 x 14 (x-axis) by 55 x 14 (y-axis) pixels in order to maintain the proportion.
 Then, let's paint the background's color of the original canvas color, which is `rgb(169, 153, 110)` (for more information on how to pick the color, take a look of Session 01's example).

 ```js
 const rectsWidth = [13, 8.5, 8.5, 13] //applies to all columns